danblakemore/universal-indent-gui/README.txt

 UniversalIndentGUI
 ==================

-This application is released under the GPL.
-Read the file "LICENSE.GPL" in the same directory as this readme for more information!
+This application is released under the GPL version 2.
+Read the file "LICENSE.GPL" in the same directory as this readme for more information or have a look at http://www.gnu.org/licenses/gpl.html!

 1. About UniversalIndentGUI